heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school.md

 <br>

 ### Summer School Materials
 Looking for notebooks or slides presented at the Summer School?
-They will be saved in our [GitHub repo](https://github.com/heliophysicsPy/summer-school).
+They will be stored in our [GitHub repo](https://github.com/heliophysicsPy/summer-school).

 <br>